 Hello, Fall!
 I’ve missed you dearly.
-I have been dreaming of sweaters, infinity scarves, Mizzou football and pumpkins since the beginning of August, so excuse me for being a little premature on this blog.
+I have been dreaming of sweaters, infinity scarves, college football and pumpkins since the beginning of August.
 Truth be told, fall will be here and gone before we know it.
-That’s why Andrew and I sat down to make our fall bucket list, filled with some really exciting activities and adventures that we can’t wait to cross off.
-I thought we would share a few of those with you all, along with an exhaustingly comprehensive Fall Bucket List as well.
+That’s why I sat down to make my fall bucket list, filled with some activities and adventures that I can’t wait to cross off.
+I thought I would share a few of those with you all, along with an exhaustively comprehensive Fall Bucket List as well (found at the end of this post).

-If you just so happen to be inspired by our list and would like to make your own, I’ve designed a Fall Bucket List printable, which you can download below.
-I hope you all enjoy your fall as much as we plan to enjoy ours… every pumpkin-spiced moment of it!
+If you just so happen to be inspired by my list and would like to make your own, I’ve designed a Fall Bucket List printable, which you can download below.
+I hope you all enjoy your fall as much as I plan to enjoy mine… every pumpkin-spiced moment of it!

 Enjoy The Fall Foliage

-Anything that involves us getting outside to enjoy the cooler temps and the pretty fall leaves has a permanent place on our fall bucket list each year.
-Whether it’s exploring a park we’ve never been to before, or just getting in the car and taking a drive, it’s always an adventure when we’re together.
-We’re on a quest to find the perfect fall photo spot in Columbia this year, so stay tuned!
+Anything that involves getting outside to enjoy the cooler temps and the pretty fall leaves has a permanent place on my fall bucket list each year.
+Whether it’s exploring a park I’ve never been to before, or just getting in the car and taking a drive, it’s always an adventure.

 Did you even “Halloween” if you didn’t watch Halloween movies?
-We have a bunch of movies on our list that we watch every year.
+I have a bunch of movies that I watch every year.
 Yes, Freeform plays a bunch of these, but there are plenty that I have to go down deep in the depths of the Internet to find.

 - Hocus Pocus (duh)